arlac77/loglevel-mixin/README.md

 -   `list` **[Array](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)>** A list of log level names.
 The last name in the list will become the one with the highest priority.

-Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** levels object A hash with all the loglevels.
+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** levels object a hash with all the loglevels.
 Stored by there name.

 ## defineLoggerMethods